navneil-naicker/acf-photo-gallery-field/readme.txt

 == Description ==
 This plugin is alternative of ACF Gallery Pro.

-We are just a lightweight extension of Advanced Custom Field (ACF) that adds ‘Photo Gallery’ field to any post/pages on your WordPress website.
+A lightweight extension of Advanced Custom Field (ACF) that adds ‘Photo Gallery’ field to any post/pages on your WordPress website.

 * Visually create your Fields
 * Add multiple photos and you can also modify title, caption and link to anything